2020 CRITERIA CHECKLIST

 NYC Overlay

-Projects are encouraged to comply with the third component of this criterion [Use reflective paving (3 points)].
+New Construction projects are REQUIRED and rehab projects are encouraged to comply with the third component of this criterion: [Use reflective paving (3 points)].

 Select concrete, steel, or insulation with a publicly disclosed EPD [3 points], Install a green or cool roof [3 points], use reflective paving [3 points], and/or use FSC certified wood [3 points].
 Refer to criterion for specifics.